jzuhone/pyxsim/doc/source/xray_binaries.rst

 in the vicinity of the star particle.
 If the star particles have a smoothing length field, that is most ideal, but a (value, unit) tuple such as ``(1.0, "kpc")`` or a :class:`~yt.units.yt_array.YTQuantity` may also be supplied.
-This example uses a GIZMO FIRE dataset available from http://yt-project.org/data:
+This example uses a GIZMO FIRE dataset of a galaxy available from http://yt-project.org/data:

 .. code-block:: python